-Another way to go would be to uninstall all your Office applications and then run the Fix It for removing Office for each version of Office which was previously installed on your computer.
+Another way to go would be to uninstall all your Office applications and then run the Easy Fix Tool for removing Office for each version of Office which was previously installed on your computer.
 Start with the oldest version and work your way up to the newest version.

 No Outlook data or settings will be lost in this process but it is always good to have your backups in order.

 Once everything has been removed, restart your computer and double check that the aforementioned Registry keys no longer exist.

 Then, reinstall the version of Office which you want to use.